jensma-de/Neoware-Eon-CA2-PISA-riser/README.md

 An exact 1:1 reproduction of the original riser card used in Neoware Eon/CA2 systems.
 This riser card enables the conversion of PISA to ISA and PCI.

+[./production.zip](./production.zip) contains gerber files and everything needed to manufacture this card.

 ## Features

 - **Function**: Converts PISA to ISA & PCI